aundrae/aundrae.github.io/01_about.md

 ---
 <center><img src="/assets/selfimg.jpg" width="200" height="200"></center><br>

 Hello, my name is Justin Ramjattan.
-I am a 3rd year BSc Computer Science student at the [University of the West Indies St.Augustine](https://sta.uwi.edu/).
+I hold a Upper Second Class Degree in Computer Science from the [University of the West Indies St.Augustine](https://sta.uwi.edu/).
-My main fields of interest are, development of Native Applications and Web Applications.
-I also have basic knowledge in Machine Learning and Cloud Computing.
+My main fields of interest are, development of Native Applications, Web Applications and Data Science.
+I also have basic knowledge in Cloud Computing.
-I am proficient in C, C++, Java, Python, Scala, SQL, Kotlin, Javascript and Swift.
+I am proficient in C, C++, Java, Python, Scala, SQL, Dart, Kotlin, Javascript, Typescript and Swift.
 I am familiar with Prolog and CLIPS.
 I also do graphical designs.

 I have worked on projects and developed skills using:
 - Docker